Shripad1020/Abstractive-summarizer/README.md

 ## Basic Usage

 ### Data
-The video example is made from the text at the start of the article, which I call description (or `desc`), and the text of the original headline (or `head`).
-The texts should be already tokenized and the tokens separated by spaces.
-[This](http://research.signalmedia.co/newsir16/signal-dataset.html) is a good example dataset.
-You can use the 'content' as the 'desc' and the 'title' as the 'head'.

 Once you have the data ready save it in a python pickle file as a tuple:
 `(heads, descs, keywords)` were `heads` is a list of all the head strings,